 Contact the Kellogg School Admissions office at 847-491-3308 or visit their website.

 What are some examples of current curriculum options?

-The Social Enterprise curriculum is created to be flexible to meet student interest in a variety of areas.
-All students are required to take one and a half general strategic courses focused on the “non-market” environment: Leadership and Crisis Management and Strategies in Non-Market Environments.
-From there, students can select a track of coursework that meets their academic needs.
-For example, students interested in the nonprofit field, may select the nonprofit course Finance, Strategy and Mission in the Nonprofit Sector as their additional core course.
-This can be supplemented with a number of nonprofit related courses including Leadership in Fundraising & Marketing and Nonprofit Board Governance.
-Students focused on the public or governmental sector, may choose Public Policy Analysis for Managers as their core course.
-Additionally, Values Based Leadership provides a strong foundation for general management careers as well as opportunities in corporate social responsibility.
-That course paired with other Management & Strategy courses would support a student’s interest in consulting or general management.
+The Social Impact curriculum is created to be flexible to meet student interest in a variety of areas.
+All students are required to take one and a half foundational strategic courses focused on the “non-market” environment: Leadership and Crisis Management and Strategy Beyond Markets.
+From there, students can select a track of coursework that meets their academic needs and interests.
+For example, students interested in the nonprofit field, may consider Leading Mission-driven Enterprises or one of several courses that address board governance of nonprofit organizations.
+Students focused on the public or governmental sector, may choose - Public Economics for Business Leaders: Federal Policy, Public Economics for Business Leaders: State and Local Policy, or explore Issues in Antitrust and Strategic Challenges in Emerging markets.
+Students interested in social enterprise and entrepreneurship are encouraged to explore Social Enterprise: Designing for Change, Corporate Social Innovation, or Impact Investing.

-Where can I find information regarding Social Enterprise Professors?
+Where can I find information regarding Social Impact Professors?